-Figure 8 Some active compounds of Z. officinale.
+FIGURE 8.
+Some active isolated from Z. officinale.

 Curcuma domestica (Kunyit)

-Curcuma domestica with its synonim C. longa is one of the ginger family, Zingiberaceae.
-It is widely distributed in Asia [47], [48].
-Curcuma domestica has been used as seasoning, food coloring and traditional medicine.
+Curcuma domestica with its synonim C. longa is one of the ginger family, Zingiberaceae that widely distributed in Asia.46,47 Curcuma domestica has been used as seasoning, food coloring and traditional medicine.
 In Indonesia it is well known as jahe.
 As a traditional medicine, C. domestica has been used to treat various diseases such as diabetes, leprosy, gastrointestinal disorders, tonic, laxative, rheumatic, antiseptic, hepatic disorders, and cancer.
 Curcuma domestica contains curcumin and its derivatives such as bis-demetoxycurcumin, demetoxycurcumin.
-It also contains active compounds such as curcumarol, α-, β-and ar-turmerone, and zingiberene (Figure 9).
+It contains active compounds such as curcumarol, α-, β-and ar-turmerone, and zingiberene (FIGURE 9).